q-rz/enamel/README.md

 # ENAMEL
-A rigorous benchmark for evaluating the efficiency of LLM-generated code
+A rigorous benchmark for evaluating the capability of LLMs in generating efficient code

 Coming soon...